Nalini Malani on fighting injustice with art

 A version of this article first appeared in the winter 2020 issue of Art Quarterly, the magazine of Art Fund.

-‘Nalini Malani: Can you Hear Me?’ is on at the Whitechapel Gallery, London, until 6 June 2021.
-Check the Whitechapel Gallery website for the latest information on dates and booking details.
+‘Nalini Malani: Can you Hear Me?’ was shown at the Whitechapel Gallery, London, in 2021.